kamranmuazzam/uloom/documents/cirriculum/plan.typ

 Slept throughout the night, woke around 0700 hours, had breakfast at 0730 hours, will start studying at 0900 hours.
 Started LRTIs at 0900 hours.
 Done with LRTIs at 0940 hours.
+Started with Haemorrhage at 1000 hours.
+Done with Haemorrhage at 1010 hours
 ])

 #let my-counter = counter("loop-iterations")